-The Compensation Committee of our Board ("Compensation Committee") or "the committee") is responsible for designing and implementing our executive pay philosophy, evaluating compensation against the market and approving the material terms of executive compensation arrangements for our NEOs, including incentive plan participants, award opportunities, performance goals and compensation earned under our incentive plans.
+The Compensation Committee of our Board ("Compensation Committee" or "the committee") is responsible for designing and implementing our executive pay philosophy, evaluating compensation against the market and approving the material terms of executive compensation arrangements for our NEOs including incentive plan participants, award opportunities, performance goals and compensation earned under our incentive plans.
 The committee routinely consults with its independent compensation consultant and other advisors in making its decisions, as it deems appropriate.
-The committee is comprised entirely of independent directors as defined by the Nasdaq Stock Market listing requirements.
+The NEOs are not present during the committee's discussions of their respective compensation.
+The committee is comprised entirely of independent directors as defined by Nasdaq Stock Market listing requirements.